How to Plan a Stunning Cut Flower Garden Layout

 Cut flower gardens are quite different from regular flower gardens.
 They are all about producing flowers that can be cut and enjoyed repeatedly.
 They have a purpose.

-I still try to keep the cut flowers looking as pretty as I can.
+I still try to keep the cut flowers looking as pretty as possible.
 Here are some things I consider when determining where to plant my seedlings.

 I like creating flower beds by color when possible.
 Softer color palettes are usually separated from brighter blooms.